TomonoriHoshi/jpinfect/README.md

 2.  **Submit a New Issue**: If the issue is new, create a detailed report by clicking on the **"New Issue"** button.
 Include the following information:

-    -   A clear description of the issue or unexpected behavior.
+    -   A clear description of the issue or unexpected behaviour.

     -   Steps to reproduce the issue, if possible.